Feature request #4475

 for the output.
 This was most useful and is not present in the current Raster Calculator

-#4 Updated by Richard Duivenvoorde over 5 years ago
+#4 Updated by Richard Duivenvoorde about 6 years ago

 - Status changed from Open to Feedback